AKloc/BookNotes/A Seat at the Table.md

 **What can I do with this?**
 - I'm warming up to the concept of tasking teams with desired outcomes rather than the solutions.
 - Good book to recommend to higher-ups who are interested in what Agile can do.
 - Not much else here.
-I think this would be worth another read if I were actually moving into a CIO-ish role to recap the "here's how you can be helpfu
+I think this would be worth another read if I were actually moving into a CIO-ish role to recap the "here's how you can be helpful, hands-on and hands-off".
+A lot of the book is spent talking about the basics behind Agile, waterfall, and things like DevOps that can be skipped.
+- Has prompted me to change _Template to

-**Bottom Line**
+**Personal Bottom Line**
-- x/10
+- 6.5/10
 - Pretty nice overview of modern development practices from the perception of an executive.
 -
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTI3MTU5NjU4MiwtMTc3NTIwODc0MywtMT
+eyJoaXN0b3J5IjpbMTY4NjQyMDY4MSwtMTc3NTIwODc0MywtMT
 g1MzE5NDQ4NSwtMTA0MDExNTAyMSwtNDUxNTczOTEyLC0zNzg0
 MjUyMTQsNDI0NTc5MjM5LC02MDY1ODE2MjMsLTE5NDI4NjcwNy
 wxOTY3NDA3ODEyLC01OTA1MTQ5NSwtMTU5OTE5NTg5LC03MDU2